jdieramon/jdieramon.github.io/pages/events.md

 <br>

 ### 2019
+* SEP
+Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journal Plant Physiology and Biochemistry

 * AUG
-Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journals :
+Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journal Genome

-  - Genome

 * JUL
 Academic director and lecturer of the '[Introduction to R programming for Data Science](https://jdieramon.github.io/CursoAnalisisDatos/){:target="_blank"}'.
 3rd edition (30h).
 University of Cordoba. **If you are interested in organize this course in your institution, please [contact](mailto:@q72pecam@uco.es) us**.